25 Tips for English Speakers to Learn Russian

 - Practice as often as possible, and don't neglect your studies.

-- Talk to your friends and family, even if they don't know what you are saying.
+- Talk to your friends and family, even if they don't understand what you are saying.
 It will help build confidence in speaking the language.

-- Try using new words even if you cannot say them in a fully Russian sentence.
+- Try using new words even if you cannot say them in a full sentence.
 It will help you learn the words by saying something like, " I люблю you".
 Then you will remember the word for love as it applies to you.

 - Quiz yourself often.
 Even if you hate taking tests and think you will be okay without them.